Skip to main content

 Watercolor illustration of middle and high school students joining an online schoolwide event.

-Schoolwide traditions that make the year feel alive.
+Schoolwide traditions make the year feel alive

-A school year needs shared moments.
 Our students participate in online events such as pep rallies, talent shows, cooking events, homecoming, Spirit Week, Career Week, Science Fair, graduations, buddy events, and student-led activities.

 Watercolor illustration of a student joining a small weekly Zoom meetup from home.